sowcow/blog/content/posts/beyond-clouds.md

 No idea if the original text is so ambiguous and is not in english or if some Russian translator got so creative.

 I liked the movie.
 I liked the theme at the end.

+---

+Even though I really liked some scenes I want to add that there is some after-feeling.
+Sometimes when some content is made to be accessible it just is too obvious.
+And I feel like that other directors or whoever else's footprints are there and some authenticity may be lost.
+Even though I'm just starting with Antonioni I'm suspicious about explicidness in this one.
+Also this was the last movie where he was one of directors so there is objective basis for this kind of thinking.